AlekyaKowta/CSCI_6212_12_Project_2/README.md

   2. Execute:
      ```java StaircaseAlgorithms```

-Expected Output: The console will print the derived scaling constants and a detailed table comparing the Experimental Time, Raw Theoretical Value, and Scaled Theoretical Time for O(n
+Expected Output: The console will print the derived scaling constants and a detailed table comparing the Experimental Time, Raw Theoretical Value, and Scaled Theoretical Time for O($n^2$), O(nlogn), and O(n).
-2
-), O(nlogn), and O(n).

 - View the plots:
   - Run O($n^2$) plot: